-Given that the MQR has grown in importance, using a market-based rate that is determined by the BoC seems like a more logical, and fair, approach. read more…David Larock is an independent full-time mortgage planner and industry insider.
+Given that the MQR has grown in importance, using a market-based rate that is determined by the BoC seems like a more logical, and fair, approach. read more…David Larock is an independent full-time mortgage agent and industry insider.
 If you are purchasing, refinancing or renewing your mortgage, contact Dave or apply for a Mortgage Check-up to obtain the best available rates and terms.

 In today’s post, Part Three, I’ll explain why I support the view that more changes were necessary and I’ll offer my take on the longer-term impacts that these specific changes will have on our borrowers, lenders, and housing markets.
 Then I’ll close by offering my opinion on whether our policy makers got these changes right.